wilmardo/migrate-plex-to-jellyfin/README.md

-  --jellyfin-url TEXT       Jellyfin server url  [required] --jellyfin-token TEXT     Jellyfin token  [required] --jellyfin-user TEXT      Jellyfin user  [required] --secure / --insecure     Verify SSL
+  --jellyfin-url TEXT       Jellyfin server url  [required] --jellyfin-token TEXT     Jellyfin token  [required] --jellyfin-user TEXT      Jellyfin user  [required] --translate PATH:PATH  Translate plex paths to jellyfin --secure / --insecure     Verify SSL
   --debug / --no-debug      Print more output --no-skip / --skip        Skip when no match it found instead of exiting --dry-run                 Do not commit changes to Jellyfin --help                    Show this message and exit.
 ```

+### Translation Notes

+If your Plex and Jellyfin libraries are mounted in different base directories
+you may translate between the two with the `--translate` option.
+Each use of
+the option requires two paths separated by a colon.
+The first path is the Plex
+path and the second is the Jellyfin path.

+Translations only happen at the beginning of the path, and ALL translations
+are applied in sequence.

 ## Using Docker image